The Legend of the Raven Who Stole the Light

 For the first time, light touched the earth.

-It is said that the smoke from the hearth blackened the Raven's feathers when he escaped.
+It is said that the smoke from the hearth blackened the Raven's feathers as he escaped.
 Once white, he became black forever.

 But he never regretted his action.